“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” Henry Wadsworth Longfellow

 - Pay attention and become aware of what you are feeling.

-- Do introspection and determine where the feeling you have came from.
+- Introspection is essential, and you must determine where the feeling you have come from.

 - Give the feeling or emotion a name.
 (See the list at the bottom of the page)